Explore concepts that support movement, cognitive development and hitting for young athletes and foster a love for the game

 A large part of the site is dedicated to movement and developing the underlying skills needed to be a dynamic athlete.
 Some of these underlying skills include time cognition and spatial awareness.
 Whether you are a young player discovering your swing, a more experienced player that has maybe hit a wall against stronger pitching or you simply want to be the best version of yourself, there is something for you on our site.
 Thanks!

 Take control of things like your grip and posture.
 Having a control of this can unlock the dynamic power in your rear shoulder, elbow and wrist... a 'piston' of sorts.
-Your lead side can serve as an axis point to your swing providing direction.
-Imagine the lead arm and bat swinging from the ball n' socket joint of the front shoulder.
-Whil
+Your lead/front side can serve as an axis point to your swing providing direction.
+Imagine the lead arm and bat swinging from the ball n' socket joint of the front shou

 Take control of things like your grip and posture.
 Having a control of this can unlock the dynamic power in your rear shoulder, elbow and wrist... a 'piston' of sorts.
-Your lead side can serve as an axis point to your swing providing direction.
+Your lead/front side can serve as an axis point to your swing providing direction.
 Imagine the lead arm and bat swinging from the ball n' socket joint of the front shoulder.
-While the rear wrist is a precise GPS and powerful piston of sorts.
-We’re trying to surrender the 'whack a mole / pillow fight' hitting concept.
+While the rear wrist is a precise GPS and powerful piston.
+At 14 u and up we’re trying to surrender the 'whack a mole / pillow fight' hitting concept.
+Moving to a collision dynamic between bat and ball.
+Push yourself to be a swinger of the bat over a hitter of the ball.

 Learn to find the barrel of the bat vs chasing exit velocity.
 Listen for the sound and feel of your contact vs sorting through tough to understand data.
 One of the most important metrics is the barrel winning the race.
 Leave 3 mph of bat speed in the bat bag to help create a dynamic swing with direction.
 For ideas on practice routines and how to move better click below.